-For the current year at least two meetings are scheduled.
-One was held on 19 February 2012 while the other is scheduled for May 2012.
+For the current year at least three meetings are scheduled.
+One was held on 28 February 2014 while the others are scheduled for March and May 2014.
 In performing its functions, the Remuneration Committee had the power to access the information and business departments necessary for carrying out its duties and to make use of external consultants, under the terms established by the Board of Directors.